psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - credential loss
 - unauthorized credential use
 - escort separation
-- ticket and observed context mismatch
+- ticket and observed-context mismatch

 ### Device or Asset Incident